Ways to Give

-Endowed Faculty Chairs and Endowed Professorships build the reputation of the College of Business Administration and are evidence of strong commitment to academic achievement.
+Endowed Faculty Chairs and Endowed Professorships build the reputation of the College of Business and are evidence of strong commitment to academic achievement.
 They foster a sense of tradition and reward our best faculty with the tools to become more productive.

 To support the efforts of faculty and help us recruit, retain and reward the faculty excellence that increases our standing and benefits our constituents, consider supporting one of the following:

 - Endowed Chairs are awarded to department chairs and superior faculty to enhance their scholarly efforts and research.
 The award provides the support necessary to attract talented faculty and enhance programs that in turn create outstanding programs for students.
 Typical funding for establishing an endowed chair is $1,000,000.